Master of Arts in Intercultural Communication | HBKU

 ICC 699 Thesis Defense

-• Judge the relevance of research methods and tools based on their appropriateness to a given context of intercultural communication.
+• judge the relevance of research methods and tools based on their appropriateness to a given context of intercultural communication.

-• Possess and apply the communication skills required in interlinguistic and intercultural communication settings in view of adequacy, norms, and appropriate quality and ethical standards.
+• possess and apply the communication skills required in interlinguistic and intercultural communication settings in view of adequacy, norms, and appropriate quality and ethical standards.

-• Acquire the technological literacy and tools required for postgraduate research and professional intercultural communication.
+• acquire the technological literacy and tools required for postgraduate research and professional intercultural communication.

-Master of Arts in Intercultural Communication QAR 75,000
+Program Master of Arts in Intercultural Communication

-2 years
+Program Duration 2 years